ProteusMRIgHIFU/BabelBrain/README.md

   - **Improvement**: Unit testing improved and regression-type analysis added to Pytest settings.
   - **Improvement**: OpenCL devices and platforms scan extended.
 This allows to select CPU if OpenCL drivers are installed.
   - **Improvement**: Replacement of pycork CSG library for much more improved trimesh library.
+  - **Improvement**: 9 PPW is selected by default for simulations with frequency lower than 300 kHz
   - **Fix**: Tx positioning in regions far from ROI pushed the Tx back.
 In some conditions, the Tx placement was put back off from the scalp if the scalp regions outside the field of view appear before.
   - **Fix**: Far off distance of simulation domain was slightly cut out (e.g, 36 mm instead of 40 mm).
   - **Fix**: Calculate mechanical adjustments for multifocal simulations.